Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 ♨️ Features: creekside hot springs, multiple pools, water slide, spa services, fitness classes, juice bar, lodging

 👉 Love Water Activities?
-Take a nearby guided rafting trip or rent a paddleboard for the ultimate Buena Vista adventure!
+Take a nearby guided rafting trip for the ultimate Buena Vista getaway!

 Strawberry Park Hot Springs